QuocAnh90/Uintah_NTNU/README.md

 5. Q. A. Tran, A. Rogstad, G. Grimstad, S. Nordal, G. H. Alene.
 Preliminary study of 3D large deformation modeling of the Gjerdrum 2020 sensitive clay landslide.
 Proceedings in the 8th Canadian Conference on Geotechnique and Natural Hazards 12-15 June 2022, Quebec, Canada.

 6. Q. A. Tran.
 Coupled CFD-MPM for soil-water-structure interaction.
 The 3rd International Conference on Natural Hazards & Infrastructure  5-7July 2022, Athens, Greece.

+7. Q. A. Tran, G. Grimstad, S. A. G. Amiri.
+MPMICE: A hybrid MPM-CFD model for simulating coupled problems in porous media.
+Application to earthquake-induced submarine landslides. arXiv preprint arXiv:2211.12761